 Earlham College is accepting applications for the position of Counselor in Student Counseling Services.
 This is a full-time, 11-month administrative faculty appointment.
 The salary is $40,000 annually (prorated) and includes a full benefit package.

 - Carries out clinical responsibilities including individual and group counseling, crisis assessment and intervention, consultation, follow-up and referral.

-- Provides mental health services to the undergraduate and M.A.T. students.
-The hours and days depend upon the students’ needs for services during the specific business hours.
+- Provides mental health services to the undergraduate and M.A.T. students during daytime hours.

-- Presents educational training/workshops to students and faculty.
+- Presents educational training/workshops to students and administrative faculty.

 - Participates in campus-wide outreach programming and education.